+For generalization of the analysis, we assume that the attacker can utilize a prediction model that can estimate the a posteriori distribution of the eQTL genotypes given the eQTL expression levels, i.e., p(Vk|Ek).
+This allows us to quantify the individual identifying information and also analyze the fraction of individuals that are vulnerable to linking attack in different settings, without making any assumptions on the prediction model that is utilized by the attacker.

 Quantification of Tradeoff between Predictability of the SNP Genotypes and Individual Identification

 [[Predictability of the eQTL genotypes, individual identification information.
 This is the analysis where the attacker is to match with no database at hand by just predicting all the SNPs he chooses to predict.]]

-In the linking attack, the attacker aims to identify the correct individual among Ni individuals.
+In the context of the linking attack introduced in Section 2.1, the attacker aims to correctly identify ne individuals in the expression dataset among nv individuals in the genotype dataset.
 In order to identify an individual, the attacker should select a set of eQTLs that he believes he can predict correctly.
-Next, given the individual’s expression levels for genes that are correlated with the selected eQTL genotypes, the attacker should predict the genotypes correctly such that the predicted set of genotypes should not be shared by more than 1 individual, i.e., the vulnerable individual.
-In other words, the frequency of the set of predicted genotypes for the selected eQTLs should be at most 1/Ni.
-We can rephrase this condition as following in information theoretic terms: If the attacker can reliably predict log2(Ni) bits of information using the genotypes predicted from expression data for an individual, the individual is vulnerable.
-It should be noted that, assuming the independence of the genotypes for different eQTLs, we can decompose the amount of individual identifying information that is leaked for a set of correctly predicted eQTL genotypes:
+Next, given the individual’s expression levels, the attacker should predict the genotypes for the selected eQTLs correctly such that the predicted set of genotypes are not shared by more than 1 individual, i.e., the predicted genotypes identify the individual.
+In other words, the frequency of the set of predicted genotypes for the selected eQTLs should be at most 1nv.
+We can rephrase this condition as following in information theoretic terms: If the attacker can reliably predict log2(nv) bits of information using the genotypes predicted from expression data for an individual, the individual is vulnerable.
+It should be noted that, assuming the independence of the genotypes for different eQTLs, we can decompose the quantity of individual identifying information that is leaked for a set of n correctly predicted eQTL genotypes:

-III{V1=g1,V2=g2,…,VN=gN}=-k=1NqlogpVk=gk
+III{V1=g1,V2=g2,…,Vn=gn}=-k=1nlogpVk=gk

-where Vk is the kth eQTL and gk is a specific genotype for the eQTL (Refer to Methods Section 3.1 for more details), pVk=gk denote the genotype frequency gk, and III denotes the total individual identifying information.
-Practically, the individual identifying information can be interpreted as a quantification of how rare the predicted genotypes are.
-For example, if the list contains many rare genotypes, it contains significant amount of identifying information.
-The attacker aims to predict as many eQTLs as possible such that III for the predicted genotypes is at least log(Ni).
+where Vk is the kth eQTL and gk is a specific genotype for the eQTL (Refer to Methods Section 3.1 for more details), pVk=gk denote the genotype frequency of gk within the population, and III denotes the total individual identifying information.
+Evaluating the above formula, III increases as the frequency of the variant’s genotype gk decreases.
+In other words, the more rare genotypes contribute higher to III compared to the more common ones.
+Thus, individual identifying information can be interpreted as a quantification of how rare the predicted genotypes are.
+The attacker aims to predict as many eQTLs as possible such that III for the predicted genotypes is at least log(nv).